Experiences & Amenities

-The campground bathhouse is closed and will be replaced, so until further notice, temporary bathhouse trailers are provided for use in the campground.
-This project remains a high priority, with construction scheduled for 2019.
-The bathrooms at the river steps and main picnic area remain open for use.
+The campground bathhouse is being replaced and the new bathhouse building is under construction.
+A temporary bathhouse trailer is provided for use in the campground.
+The restrooms at the river steps and main picnic area remain open for use.

 The Sand Pine Trail is a multi-use trail system for hiking and biking.
 The trail is a stacked loop system, covers approximately three miles and provides access to the main day use areas and facilities in the park.
 In addition, the main park drive is a paved three-mile road where bicycles are permitted.
 The Ranger Station has bicycles for rent by two hour intervals or by the day (all rentals must be returned by 5 p.m. when the office closes).
 Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.